3 min read

-For your product catalogue to be available in your commerce store, you must index your products in the search engine.
-The process of indexing your product catalogue can be summarized as follows: uploading, transforming, processing, and storing the product data in a way that the Search microservice can quickly find and retrieve recognizable and usable product information.
+For your catalog to be available in your commerce store, you must index your products in the search engine.
+The process of indexing your catalog can be summarized as follows: uploading, transforming, processing, and storing the data in a way that the Search microservice can quickly find and retrieve recognizable and usable products' information.
 Basically, indexing represents the input point for successful search and discovery experiences.
-However, product data indexing has implications on multiple levels, as by feeding your product information to the search engine, you’re also designing your store’s basic structure and navigation.
+However, data indexing has implications at multiple levels, as by feeding your product information to the search engine, you’re also designing your commerce store's basic structure and navigation.

-To help yourself design your shoppers' search and discovery experiences aligned with your product catalogue, you start by defining your commerce store's extensive data model.
-Then, you use it as a guideline to create a feed file, a structured inventory of your product information.
-When the feed file is ready, you can start the indexing process by sending it to the Index microservice.
-The Index microservice processes the feed file and transforms its information into an index, or rather, a product’s data collection stored in the search engine.
+To help yourself design a search and discovery experience aligned with your catalog, you start by defining your commerce store' extensive data model.
+Then, you use it as a guideline to create a feed file, a structured inventory of your products' information.
+When the feed file is ready, you can start the indexing process by uploading it into the Index microservice.
+The Index microservice processes the feed file and transforms its information into an index, in other words, an product’s data collection stored in the search engine.

 Prepare the data model

-Before indexing your product catalog, you define which data you need for your search and discovery experiences and which purposes it serves.
-To do so, you create your commerce store data model, where you define the fields and its related attributes and specify how the search features (or any other related Empathy Platform tools), will use them classifying them as searchable, filterable, facetable, etc.
+Before indexing your catalog, you define which data you want to include in your search and discovery experiences and which purposes it serves.
+To do so, you create your commerce store data model, where you define the fields and their related attributes and specify how the search features (or any other related Empathy Platform tools) will use them as they're classified as searchable, filterable, facetable, etc.

 To help you prepare your data model, check the guidelines about the fields to map in your data model.